krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/08_hw_bm_demo.md

 ## Run the benchmark
 Ensure that Lane following runs on your duckiebot, if necessary consult the resp. [documentation](https://docs.duckietown.org).

 You need two terminals, another one to prepare the start of lane following as described in the output of the CLI.
-Plug in a USB Stick int the **top left** port
+Plug in a USB Stick int the **top left** port of the Duckiebot.

 Now it is time to run the benchmark you can use the `dts`:

     laptop $ dts benchmark ![BOTNAME] -a ![YOUR_LOCAL_IP_ADDRESS]:5000

-If your API is running online, enter the `API_URL` including the .
+If your API is running online, enter the `API_URL` including the protocol (i.e. `https://`).